creme332/art98/README.md

 ## To-do
-- [ ] Refactor socket stuffs out of server.js
+- [ ] Refactor `server.js`
-- [ ] Possible bug: clearing of canvas on mongodb takes 2 min.
-What if a user joins while canvas is being cleared?
+- [ ] Possible bug: What if a user joins while canvas is being cleared? (database does not clear canvas instantly)
-- [ ] Deployment
-  - [ ] Deploy frontend on vercel
-  - [ ] Deploy backend on render
-  - [ ] Update admin password
-  - [ ] Update backend URL value on server and client before deploying
-  - [ ] Add secrets to service
-  - [ ] Run lighthouse report
-- [ ] Add more privileges
-  - [ ] admin can use custom colors on top of color palette
+- [ ] Add new admin privilege: use custom colors on top of color palette
 - [ ] Add download canvas option
 - [ ] Rewrite backend in typescript